tristanpendergrass/idle-game/README.md

   [x] Design
   [x] Implement

+## Bugs
+[ ] When doing lab with 50% success rate I see "+0 coin" when failure happens [ ] Left side nav has horizontal scroll bar

 ## v0.2
-[ ] Add changelog
+[ ] Remember tab you were on by storing in backend model [ ] Add changelog
 [ ] Add shop items
 [ ] Add mail system